 We believe that our long-term growth depends on the expertise and experience of our employees.
 We primarily recruit our personnel through campus recruiting, career fairs, recruitment websites and internal recommendation.
-We provide regular training programs to our employees, including, among others, introductory training, safety training and technical training, to enhance their skill and knowledge.
-As at 31 December 2020, the Group had a total of 260 employees, total staff cost for the Year Under Review amounted to RMB41.8 million (2019: approximately RMB39.1 million).
+We provide regular training programs to our employees, including, among others, introductory training, safety training and technical training, to enhance their skills and knowledge.
+As at 31 December 2021, the Group had a total of 328 employees (2020: 260 employees), total staff cost for the Year Under Review amounted to approximately RMB55.6 million (2020: approximately RMB41.8 million).